MixedEmotions/twitter_crawlers/README.md

 * project crawler with hdfs: Same as before, but writes into HDFS.

 ## USAGE

 For using these crawlers you will need to create a Twitter application and provide your tokens in the scripts.

+### Projects Crawler

+For using this crawler you will need to create a Twitter application and provide your tokens in the scripts.

-Edit the corresponding script and add your tokens in these lines:
+Edit `twitter_crawler_project.py`.
+Add your tokens in these lines:
 ```
   access_token = "Your tokens here"
   access_token_secret= ""